 Meanwhile, the pre-sale female and reserve overall champion, a shearling ewe from Freddie Probert’s Leinthall flock then sold for 1050gns.
-This one is by a Parkgate ram out of a Dorddu bred female and caught the eye of N Carter, Swythamley, Cheshire.
+This one is by a Parkgate ram out of a Dorddu bred female and caught the eye of M Carter, Cheshire.

-Mr Probert then re-invested some of his previous earn in the best from Moffat, Dumfriesshire-based Cindy Steen’s pen.
+Mr Probert then re-invested some of his previous earnings in the best from Cindy Steen’s pen Moffat, Dumfriesshire.
 Catching his eye at 1000gns was a Leinthall sired shearling ewe.

-Ewe lamb trade also peaked at 1500gns for New Abbey-Dumfries-based Angie Burgess’ reserve female champion, Top Spot Bossy Boots.
-This one is by a Marlbrook tup and out of a Crochmaid-bred ewe and joined the female champion back to Cheshire with N Carter.
+Ewe lamb trade also peaked at 1500gns for New Abbey, Dumfries, based Angie Burgess’ reserve female champion, Top Spot Bossy Boots.
+This one is by a Marlbrook tup and out of a Crochmaid, bred ewe who joined the female champion back to Cheshire with M Carter.

-Next best at 750gns was the first ewe lamb into the ring from Kingston Seymour, North Somerset-based Kate Esler and Ed Simmons.
-Kingswater Betty Boo is by a Pantmaenog ram and out of the Woodhouse-sired Kingswater Megan.
+Next best at 750gns was the first ewe lamb into the ring from Kate Esler and Ed Simmons, Kingston Seymour, North Somerset.
+Kingswater Betty Boo is by a Pantmaenog ram and out of the Woodhouse sired Kingswater Megan.
 She caught the eye of Sion Jones, Llanon, Ceredigion, for his Fronarth flock.

 Averages: 63 shearling ewes £513; 48 ewe lambs £377.78; 5 ages rams £627.90; 36 shearling rams £1038; 11 ram lambs £453.40 (McCartneys).